mabogunje/yorudi/README.txt

 The Yorudi project aims to compile a complete multi-lingual lexical database with Yoruba as the pivot language.
 The project is modelled after the CC-CEDICT project by Paul Andrew Denisowski which was itself modeled on the highly successful EDICT project by Jim Breen.
 The former being a Chinese-English Electronic Dictionary and the latter, a Japanese-English Dictionary.

 ABOUT YORUBA
 Yoruba is the native tongue of the Yoruba people of West Africa.
-It is a tonal language (like Chinese) with a writing system very similar to Chinese Pinyin for demarcating tones and pronuonciation.
+It is a tonal language (like Chinese) with a writing system very similar to Chinese Pinyin for demarcating tones and pronounciation.
 However, a few differences exist.

 A. Different Tones
 There are only 3 tones in Yoruba, namely: